FAA likely to OK Boeing battery testing in days - sources

-Safety regulators are poised to approve within days a plan to allow Boeing Co to begin flight tests of the 787 Dreamliner with a fix for its volatile batteries, a critical step towards returning the grounded aircraft to service, two sources familiar with the matter said on Wednesday.
+U.S. safety regulators are poised to approve within days a plan to allow Boeing to begin flight tests of the 787 Dreamliner with a fix for its volatile batteries, a critical step towards returning the grounded aircraft to service, two sources familiar with the matter said on Wednesday.

-"You could see the 'cert plan' approved in the next few days," one of the sources said.
-Both spoke on condition of anonymity as the discussions are confidential.
+"You could see the ‘cert plan' approved in the next few days," one of the sources said.
+Both spoke on the condition of anonymity because the discussions are confidential.

-The FAA said it would announce the plan when approved, and U.S. Transport Secretary Ray LaHood told the Wall Street Journal he wanted a "thorough review" before a final decision on resuming commercial flights for the passenger jet.

 Boeing declined to comment on the FAA's timetable for flight tests.
 But spokesman Marc Birtel said: "The FAA has indicated they are evaluating our proposal for a permanent fix to address the 787 battery issue and we are encouraged by the progress being made toward resolving the issue and returning the 787 to flight."

-Regulators grounded the 50 Dreamliners in use by airlines in mid-January after lithium-ion batteries burned aboard two planes - banning airlines from flying the 787 and stopping Boeing from delivering them.
+Seven weeks ago, regulators worldwide grounded the 50 jets in use by airlines after lithium-ion batteries burned aboard two planes in January.
+The move banned airlines from flying the 787 and prevented Boeing from delivering them.
 Although its factories continue to make the 787, Boeing is losing an estimated $50 million a week while the planes are grounded.

-On February 22, Boeing formally proposed battery design modifications and new physical protection systems to contain flammable materials.
+On February 22, Boeing formally proposed modifications to the design of the batteries and new physical protection systems to contain flammable materials after smoke or fire incidents on two aircraft in January.
 But it is not yet allowed to conduct flight tests of the system.
-The measures include a stronger, stainless steel battery containment box and a tube to vent fumes and heat outside the plane should a fire occur in flight.
+The measures include a stronger, stainless steel battery containment box and a tube to vent fumes and heat outside the airplane, should a fire occur in flight.

-Despite uncertainty over the cause of the battery problems, the chief executive of 787 customer Qatar Airways said in Germany on Wednesday he expected Boeing to come up with a solution "imminently" and this was awaiting FAA approval.
+Despite uncertainty over the cause of the battery problems, the chief executive of 787 customer Qatar Airways said in Germany on Wednesday he expected Boeing to come up with a solution "imminently" and that this was awaiting approval from the FAA.

 The FAA's permission for test flights is only one step in an approval process that must contend with any political fallout from the NTSB findings and any potential political developments.